Last update 👈

 EMO-BON sampling shows superior taxonomic diversity and large proportion of uniquely identified taxa in comparison to the other campaings.
 Sequencing depth can explain higher alpha

 diversity, which needs to be confirmed manually with other campaing sequencing approaches.
-Uniquely identified taxa underline the importance and value of long-term diversity sampling campaigns and strong correlation between taxa identified and number of samplings suggests that we are still heavily undersampling the actual diversity.
+Uniquely identified taxa underline the importance and value of long-term diversity sampling campaigns.
+Strong correlation between taxa identified and number of samplings suggests that we are still heavily undersampling the actual diversity.
+This is also supported by the cummulative taxa identified along the sampling event, which never flatted out.

 Future prospects¶